Travel doesn’t have to be expensive!

 That’s why we’ve rounded up this ultimate list of the best cheap places to travel to!

-To help you figure out exactly where you can go and travel cheaply.
+To help you figure out exactly where you can go that's affordable.

 So, whether you’re on a budget, or simply looking to travel for less, here are the BEST cheap places to travel to this year!